Mental health professionals interested in practice opportunities with Northwest Psychological Resources

 Standard Associates Contract

 Independent and licensed clinicians at NWPR maintain yearly lease and service contracts with NWPR.
 Overhead for each clinician is the same regardless of type of degree or total number of hours in practice each week.
-All standard associates share equally in monthly clinic expenses after revenue from all other sources is accounted for (e.g., trainee and psychometrist revenue, overheads from non-associate clinicians).
-The following scenario may help to clarify:

 The clinic expenses for a month total $43,000.
-There 15 standard associates and four persons on non-associate contracts.
+There are 15 standard associates and four persons on non-associate contracts.
 Overhead revenue to NWPR from non-associates totals $4000, leaving a $39,000 balance.
-This
+This balance is split equally among associates, totaling $2,600 each.
+Each associate pays this amount to balance operating expenses and revenue for the month.

-This model creates fluctuation in overhead as expenses are rarely the same each month.
-Associate overhead is lowest when all suites are occupied, thus allowing more people to share in the expenses.
+Associate overhead is lowest when all suites are occupied, allowing more people to share expenses.
 The executive team works to keep expenses as low as possible.
-Maintaining a strong trainee/intern program also helps bring in revenue to contribute to expenses.
-We encourage all associates to obtain training necessary to serve as clinical supervisors for trainees within their respective disciplines.
+Maintaining a strong trainee/intern program also helps generate revenue to offset expenses.
+We encourage all associates to complete the training required to serve as clinical supervisors for trainees in their respective disciplines.

 Practice Builder Option